Heirloom Wheat: Hybridized or Not?Updated: February 28, 2018 Healthy Living

-The good news is that Carla’s daughter does fine with einkorn even though she cannot eat heritage wheat varieties without severe symptoms.
+The good news is that Carla’s daughter does fine with einkorn.
+This is true even though she cannot eat heritage wheat varieties without severe symptoms.

 Please be very careful when believing stories of this or that heirloom wheat variety being unhybridized.
-Only einkorn is unhybridized; all other wheat varieties even those used for centuries without modern hybridization would have a more complex gluten structure likely to trigger symptoms.
+Only einkorn is unhybridized.
+All other wheat varieties even those used for centuries contain a more complex gluten structure likely to trigger symptoms.

 Sarah, The Healthy Home Economist